 Knowledge to Action Retreat

-This retreat provides an opportunity for students to learn about some historical aspects of activism, hear stories from IC alumni who used their gained knowledge of equity issues to become agents of social change, and be provided the tools to make a plan for taking action on campus and in the community.
+This retreat provides an opportunity for students to learn about some historical aspects of activism, hear stories from IC alumni who used their knowledge of equity issues to become agents of social change, and make a plan for taking action on campus and in the community.

 Who is this program for?